jhspetersson/fselect/README.md

 Find old-school rap MP3 files:

-    fselect path from /home/user/music where genre = Rap and bitrate = 320 and year lt 2000
+    fselect path from /home/user/music where genre = Rap and bitrate = 320 and mp3_year lt 2000

 Shortcuts to common file extensions: